zajdel/zajdel.github.io/research.markdown

 # People's Ventilator Project

-During the initial stages of the COVID-19 pandemic, there was an unmet global need for easily manufactured, rapidly deployable mechanical ventilators.
+During the worst stages of the COVID-19 pandemic, there was an unmet global need for easily manufactured, rapidly deployable mechanical ventilators.
 The People's Ventilator Project was started to meet this need, bringing researchers together across Princeton University and beyond to design an open-source, replicable ventilator that could adapt to shifting global supply chains.
-I developed printed circuit boards to interface the required pressure and flow sensors and valves with a Raspberry Pi.
+I developed printed circuit boards to interface pressure and flow sensors and valves with a Raspberry Pi to control the system.
 I am also carrying out standard testing to certify the ventilator for emergency use.
 Contributing to this project has been a great honor, and I would like to acknowledge the fantastic team:
 Julienne